PaddlePaddle/PaddleSleeve/PrivBox/metrics/README.md

 # Metrics
 English | [简体中文](./README_cn.md)

-There are some metrics implemented in the directory, they are Accuracy、Recall、Precision、AUC (Area under the curve)、MSE (Mean squared error)、PSNR (Peak signal-to-noise ratio) and SSIM (Structural similarity).
+There are some metrics implemented in the directory, they are Accuracy, Recall, Precision, AUC (Area under the curve), MSE (Mean squared error), PSNR (Peak signal-to-noise ratio) and SSIM (Structural similarity).

-## Accuracy、Recall、Precision and AUC
+## Accuracy, Recall, Precision and AUC
 Let:
 ```
 TP: True positive